ConflictingTheories/calliope/content/posts/03_getit.md

 ## Get Calliope Today 💪
 __Calliope__ is open-source and available __NOW__!
-Just head on over to [https://github.com/ConflictingTheories/calliope](https://github.com/ConflictingTheories/calliope) to download it and get started on your own.
-If you like, please give me a star on GitHub ⭐⭐⭐!

 Its designed for easy blogging, so get started by writing how your think. 🤓

+Just head on over to [GitHub](https://github.com/ConflictingTheories/calliope) to download it and get started on your own.

+If you like, please give me a star ⭐⭐⭐!

 ## Short Codes